Years I-IV - Chatter, fun and friendship

 What will boarding in Warwick House be like?

 Horizontal Boarding: We have seen first-hand the immense benefits that horizontal boarding brings to our junior boarders, and the quality of the friendships that girls develop.
-Boarding in Warwick House means girls will live within their own age group, yet have the chance to socialise with girls in other years.
+Boarding in Warwick House means girls live within their own age group, yet have the chance to socialise with girls in other years.

-Inspirational: Girls in Years III and IV will have the chance to take positions of responsibility as School Monitors and House Monitors.
+Inspirational: Girls in Years III and IV have the chance to take positions of responsibility as School Monitors and House Monitors.
 This will allow Year I and II girls to learn the values of school from the girls in the year groups above them.

 Boarding Culture: We offer nurturing support for all of our boarders, in particular the youngest of our students.
 There are many favourite traditions including evening toast with house staff, ‘fairy lights’ before bedtime, ‘birthday whispers’, and more.